 At 5:30 in the morning I awoke to the most stunning sunrise, and discovered that due to the straight roads I was able to read while going by bus (I normally get sick even by trying to read road signs while being in a moving vehicle).
 Good thing to know, as the drives in this country/continent tend to be of the long kind.

-stuff Anyway, I was now ready to experience the Australian Outback, and boy, was I looking forward to it!
+Australian Outback, and boy, was I looking forward to it!